Red Lobster Lost Millions With Their ’Endless Shrimp’ Deal

 “We knew the price was cheap, but the idea was to bring more traffic in the restaurants,” Thai Union CFO Ludovic Regis Henri Garnier told investors recently.
 “So we wanted to boost our traffic, and it didn’t work.”

 So Red Lobster is expelling the deal from their menu, at least full time, right?
-Alas, they’ve since simply upped the price to $25.
+Nope.
+Instead, they’ve since simply upped the price to $25.